 Mining and Production

 A few different tungsten ores are known.
-The world mines about 80,000 tonnes of tungsten each year, about 80% in China.
+The world mines about 95,000 tonnes of tungsten annually as of 2017, about 80% in China.
 Remaining production is distributed among several countries.

 Refining of tungsten consists of converting the ore to tungsten oxide, WO3.
 This yellow substance is a pigment in its own right, or it can be smelted with carbon to produce the metal as a powder.
 It is impractical to melt tungsten into molds or ingots.